 Save time with our efficient and legally compliant payroll administration service.
 No more Payroll ‘headaches’!

 As not all companies have the manpower to process their salaries and wages effectively, or the finances to purchase Payroll software, Sage Pastel Payroll & HR’s salary outsourcing service can offer them the required support and services coupled with the necessary market understanding and expertise at an affordable price.

 We allow you to focus on your strengths, knowing that your Payroll is efficiently, confidentially and legally handled by an experienced tax and Payroll partner.
 For a set monthly fee, Payroll will become cost-effective, hassle and headache free.
 Instead of diverting resources away from your core business to run a full-time payroll department, you can now rely on us to provide you with a complete outsourced payroll solution.
 One of the most prevalent reasons to outsource your Payroll is the assurance that your Payroll data is kept completely confidential and secure at all times.

-These Payroll outsourcing services, as discussed above, will be rendered at a monthly retainer fee as negotiated with the client, payable in advance.
+These Payroll outsourcing services, as discussed above, will be rendered at a monthly retainer fee as negotiated with the client.

 The Skills Development Act (SDA)

 The purpose of the SDA is to develop and improve the skills of people in the workplace through the introduction of learnerships and occupationally directed qualifications.
 The Act aims at developing a continuously developing and learning culture in all organisations.

 The Skills Development Levy Act (SDLA) introduced a levy payment system by which employers fund skills development.
 Any employer with an annual payroll of R500 000 or more is obligated to pay 1% of the payroll as a Skills Development Levy.
 The levy is paid to SARS, who then distributes the payment to the National Skills Fund (NSF) who, in turn, pays the money to the various Sector Education and Training Authorities (SETAs).